TK51/aipos-public-eng/aipos-mobile-version-guide.md

 - Scan the AIPOS QR code
 - Download the config file (`aipos-cfg-base-cynical.txt`)
 - Open or edit it on your phone (optional)
-- Paste the full contents into a new ChatGPT session
+- Paste the file or its full contents into a new ChatGPT session
 - Type `aiposrun` (or `Aiposrun` on mobile) — and you’re live
 - Or say `config-run` in the voiced chat mode (works the same as `aiposrun`)